Divyeshs2303/MyUserCRUD/README.md

-# User Management CRUD Web App
+# My User CRUD Web App

 A responsive web application for managing user details.
 The app allows you to create, read, update, and delete (CRUD) user information, all stored in local storage for persistence.